Sumitharp/Time_Series/README.md

 ![Yen_future_settle](Images/Yen_futures_settle_prices.png)

-From the above chart we can see that the price are stationary
+From the above chart we can see that the prices are stationary

 Following steps in the time-series notebook to complete the following: